Free Will Discussion

 Terence Mckenna – The Human Predicament (find original without music ? )

-Michael Shermer and Deepak Chopra on “What is ultimate reality?” (maybe cut a little longer clip)
+Michael Shermer and Deepak Chopra on “What is ultimate reality?” (maybe cut a little longer clip from full)

 Consciousness is a mathematical pattern – Max Tegmark at TEDxCambridge 2014